i05nagai/memorandum/language/english_writing.md

 * normally
 * it's claim to
 * As a result,
+* it is questionable that/whether
+* rightly or wrongly
+* Personally,
+* Besides,
+* Similarly,
+* nothing but
+* organize something in a logical way
+* In one study,
+* Specifically,

+* good control of grammar and vocabulary
+* thoughtful answer
+* obscure the meaning of his idea
+* interfere with meaning
+* disrupt the flow of the response
+* have negative effect on
+* bring negative consequence
+* the public
 * get reputation
 * lose reserach funding
 * get fewer invitations to academic converence
 * be considered entertainers by their peers

 ## Reference